See Term Sheet

-The company owns several horses, all homebred on Annestes Farm in Versailles, Kentucky.
-This provides investors with diversity and multiple opportunities for breeding as well as on-track excitement.
-The portfolio is led by Max Player a well-bred three-year old son of Honor Code.
-Ownership in Annestes Thoroughbreds gives investors a shot at being part of the Thoroughbred Racing experience.
+The company owns three thoroughbred race horses, two of which were homebred on Annestes Farm in Versailles, Kentucky.
+We believe these horses provide investors with diversity and opportunities for breeding as well as on-track excitement.
+The portfolio is led by home-bred Max Player, a well-bred five-year old son of Honor Code.
+The Company owns 100% of Desert Dalliance, a three year old Filly by Cairo Prince out of Dellarosa (by Candy Ride) and 100% of an unnamed home-bred Colt by Midnight Lute out of Indyannestasia (by AP Indy).
+Ownership in Annestes Thoroughbreds gives investors the opportunity to be part of the Thoroughbred Racing experience.

-Please note in late September 2020, the Unnamed Filly previously owned in part by Annestes Thoroughbreds was sold for profit, and Annestes Thoroughbreds realized its pro rata share of the proceeds.
+The Company previously owned 9.41% of Swingman who was injured while training and retired from racing.
+In late September 2020, the Unnamed Filly by Munnings previously owned in part by Annestes Thoroughbreds was sold for profit, and Annestes Thoroughbreds realized its pro rata share of the proceeds.

-The company capital raise is being done at $110 per share with a minimum purchase of two shares..
+The company capital raise is being done at $100 per share with a minimum purchase of two shares.
 The Company will also purchase additional interests in horses for racing and breeding .

 HOW DOES IT WORK?